zheref/merlin_ios_test/README.md

 The app was fixed in order to target iOS only and it was made Universal by also taking advantage of Autolayout in order to support multiple screen sizes by using only one storyboard capable to resize and reaccomodate accordingly.

 ## Practices
-More accurate names for classes were introduced, such us from "App" to "FeedItem" (considering this is the actual information the app is fetching from Reddit) and other such us methods comforming more accurately to the Swift Design Guidelines.
+More accurate names for classes were introduced, such as from "App" to "FeedItem" (considering this is the actual information the app is fetching from Reddit) and other such as methods names for comforming more accurately to the Swift Design Guidelines.

 The code was completely refactored in order to get closer to a "good practices" approach by separating the different responsibilities and micro tasks into different new methods within the already existing classes or by introducing a new class responsible of this isolated task (as an example: FeedItemParser).